harness/developer-hub/docs/software-engineering-insights/sei-integrations/jira/sei-jira-datasheet.md

 sidebar_position: 20
 ---

-SEI uses Rest APIs to connect to Jira.
-Using these API calls SEI ingests metadata for Jira Issues, Projects, Users, Status, and Sprints.
-By default, all the standard fields for Issues, Projects, Users, Status, and Sprints are ingested.
-In addition, if a customer specifies custom fields, SEI will ingest those custom fields too.
-This metadata is used to generate engineering metrics and insights.
+SEI connects to Jira via REST APIs, that is used for ingesting metadata for Jira Issues, Projects, Users, Statuses, and Sprints.
+By default, SEI captures all standard fields across these entities, and users can also specify custom fields for ingestion.

 The full details of all the fields are mentioned below.